 The Keith Haring Foundation

-The Keith Haring Foundation makes grants to not-for-profit groups that engage in charitable and educational activities.
-In accordance with Keith’s wishes, the Foundation concentrates its giving in two areas: The support of organizations which provide educational opportunities to underprivileged children and the support of organizations which engage in education, prevention and care with respect to AIDS and HIV infection.
+The Keith Haring Foundation makes grants to not-for-profit groups that engage in charitable activities.
+In accordance with Haring’s wishes, the Foundation concentrates its giving in two areas: the support of organizations which enrich the lives of underprivileged children and the support of organizations which engage in education, prevention, and care with respect to AIDS and HIV infection.

 Keith Haring additionally charged the Foundation with maintaining and protecting his artistic legacy after his death.
 The Foundation maintains a collection of art along with archives that facilitate historical research about the artist and the times and places in which he lived and worked.
-The Foundation supports arts and educational institutions by funding exhibitions, educational programs, and publications that serve to contextualize and illuminate the artist’s work and philosophy.
+The Foundation supports arts and educational institutions by funding exhibitions, programming, and publications that serve to contextualize and illuminate Haring’s work and philosophy.